-Avascular necrosis, or otherwise known as osteonecrosis, is a condition in which bone tissue dies from a lack of blood supply.
+Avascular necrosis, otherwise known as osteonecrosis, is a condition in which bone tissue dies from a lack of blood supply.
 When tissue dies, there is nothing to replace or back it up, so the bones begin to develop tiny breaks in the bone.
 Eventually, the bone collapses and can be very painful.

 Avascular necrosis (AVN) usually develops in the hip joint, since the hip area is where most of your weight is concentrated and it does not have a good backup supply of blood vessels.
 This makes it harder for your hip to withstand pressure from weight.
 However, AVN can affect any joint in the body.